lettucemode/aoe2cg/README.md

 }
 ```

 `ExtensionClientId`, `ExtensionSecret`, and `ClientSecret` can all be found on the Twitch extension's settings page. `ExtensionOwnerId` is the numeric Twitch ID of the owner of the extension (probably you).
+It'll be in the rig settings after you have it running.

 `CosmosConnectionString` is the connection string to your Cosmos Db account, the one that includes both `AccountEndpoint` and `AccountKey`.
 You can get it from the Azure portal.